-- No fees at all: Many providers will charge you zero fees.
+No fees at all.
+Many providers will charge you zero fees.

-- Set fees: Some providers require you to pay a flat $5-15 in fees per transfer.
+Set fees.
+Some providers require you to pay a flat $5-15 in fees per transfer.

-Any other fees?
+Are there any other fees?

-If the money has to be transferred through banks on the way to its destination, then these banks might each take a cut.
-This is beyond the control of international money transfer services, but at least they won’t also charge you an extra correspondent fee for it.
+If the money has to be transferred through banks on the way to its destination, these banks might each take a cut.
+This is beyond the control of international money transfer services, but at least they won’t charge you an extra correspondent fee for it.

-Banks may charge administration fees for setting up regular payments
+Banks may charge administration fees for setting up regular payments.

-Banks apply hefty flat costs to each transaction
+Banks apply hefty flat costs to each transaction.

-Banks will usually charge extra for amending payment schedules
+Banks will usually charge extra for amending payment schedules.

-Banks offer poorer exchange rates on each transaction
+Banks offer poorer exchange rates on each transaction.

-Most international money transfer providers will set up regular payments without any fees
+Most international money transfer providers will set up regular payments without any fees.

-Many money transfer companies will not apply any flat fees to transactions
+Many money transfer companies will not apply any flat fees to transactions.

-Money transfer companies will typically let you adjust payment schedules free of charge
+Money transfer companies will typically let you adjust payment schedules free of charge.

-International currency transfers bring good exchange rates to every transaction
+International currency transfers bring good exchange rates to every transaction.

 Fees for receiving money into your bank account

-- Banks will charge you fees just for receiving money internationally
+Banks will charge you fees just for receiving money internationally.

-- International currency transfer services have no fees for the recipient
+International currency transfer services have no fees for the recipient.

-If you are in Australia receiving money from someone overseas, such as if you are still finding your feet after arriving, then your Australian bank will charge a flat fee, typically over $10 each time, just for collecting the money, plus flat currency exchange fees.
+If you are in Australia and receiving money from someone overseas, such as if you are still finding your feet after arriving, your Australian bank will charge a flat fee, typically over $10 each time, just for collecting the money plus a flat currency exchange fee.
 The worse international currency exchange rates offered by banks, compared to transfer services, also mean more money is lost along the way.
 Bank transfers can generally only be paid into your account with fees automatically deducted.

 Don’t let your overseas acquaintances send money with a bank.
-Ask them to use an international currency transfer service instead so you don’t have to pay any fees.
+Ask them to use an international currency transfer service instead, so you don’t have to pay any fees.